nick9lee/Personal-Website/README.md

 # Personal-Website
-personal website to showcase my portfolio
+this is my personal website to showcase my portfolio

 nick9lee.me